The Bookworm (bookstore): The Bookworm Literary Festival

 The Bookworm Literary Festival is an independently run and privately funded two-week literary festival initiated in March 2007.

 The general program includes book talks, panel discussions, workshops and performances.
 Events are primarily held in its venues in Beijing, Chengdu and Suzhou, but also in partner venues and in other cities such as Shanghai, Chongqing and Ningbo.
 A concurrent children's program features storytelling sessions, illustration and writing workshops, and book talks, while a schools program takes authors into local schools and universities to give talks and other events.

 The 9th Bookworm Literary Festival, held March 13–29, 2015, featured more than 120 authors from nearly two dozen countries, highlighted by Chang-rae Lee, Yasmina Khadra, Tahar Ben Jelloun, Willis Barnstone and Victoria Hislop.
 There was a special "Spotlight on Canada" that featured Rawi Hage, Madeleine Thien, Kim Thuy, Dennis Bock, Vincent Lam and Douglas Gibson, the longtime editor of Alice Munro.
-Previous festival attendees have included Dave Eggers, Yu Hua, David Sedaris, Gary Shteyngart, Lionel Shriver, Junot Diaz, Amitav Ghosh, Xiaolu Guo, Benjamin Zephaniah, Yiyun Li, Peter Hessler and Nobel laureate Mo Yan, among others.
+Previous festival attendees have included Dave Eggers, Yu Hua, David Sedaris, Gary Shteyngart, Lionel Shriver, Junot Díaz, Amitav Ghosh, Xiaolu Guo, Benjamin Zephaniah, Yiyun Li, Peter Hessler and Nobel laureate Mo Yan, among others.

 In an article in 2011, the Wall Street Journal wrote about the Bookworm Literary Festival: "When Bookworm started, for instance, local expats in Beijing—accustomed to more open societies with better access to books and ideas—found a light in the literary darkness of China... they may not spearheading the kind of movement the Communist Party fears, but they may be sowing the seeds of more vibrant Chinese expression."

 Goff is the current Bookworm Literary Festival director.
 Anthony Tao is the coordinator in Beijing and Catherine Platt is the coordinator in Chengdu.

 The Word Alliance

 The Bookworm Literary Festival is a founding member of The Word Alliance, a gathering of eight major literary festivals across the world.
-Also in this association are the Edinburgh International Book Festival, Toronto’s International Festival of Authors, New York’s PEN World Voices Festival, India’s Jaipur Literary Festival, the Berlin International Literature Festival, France’s Étonnants-Voyageurs and the Melbourne Writers Festival.
+Also in this association are the Edinburgh International Book Festival, Toronto's International Festival of Authors, New York's PEN World Voices Festival, India's Jaipur Literary Festival, the Berlin International Literature Festival, France's Étonnants-Voyageurs and the Melbourne Writers Festival.
 The Word Alliance is "a strategic international partnership which supports and showcases the work of writers, facilitates the creation of international literature projects and provides opportunities to enhance each festival’s artistic programme."

 Year-round program

-The Bookworm’s three venues holds literary, cultural and community events on a regular basis.
+The Bookworm's three venues holds literary, cultural and community events on a regular basis.
 These include book launches, readings, discussions, storytelling sessions, comedy, workshops, book club and writing group meetings, and musical performances.
 "The Bookworm is a top choice for book launch parties and monthly gatherings of various special interest groups," Alon Halevy wrote in the book The Infinite Emotions of Coffee.
 Cultural events present a range of local or international culture, while the community events tend to rotate around networking/information events with environmental, civil society or educational themes.